whamcloud/Online-Help/docs/Legal_information_15_0.md

 [**Manager for Lustre\* Online Help Main Table of Contents**](../README.md)
 # <a id="15.0"></a>Legal Information

-Copyright (c) 2017 Intel Corporation.
+Copyright (c) 2017 Intel® Corporation.
 All rights reserved.
  Use of this source code is governed by a MIT-style license that can be found in the LICENSE file.